-- Non-graduates who are suitably gualified by higher study or research, and applicants with considerable satisfactory work experience with humanitarian/development organisations and evidence of appropriate in-service training, will also be considered - 'Field' experience is desirable but not essential - Available to Intercalating Medics - IELTS with an overall band score of 6.5 (and a minimum of 5.5 in all learning components).
+- Evidence of engagement with the humanitarian or voluntary sector is desirable, but not essential. - Medical students who have completed at least three years of study and wish to intercalate are also accepted onto the programme. - Non-graduates with considerable satisfactory work experience and evidence of in-service training will also be considered.
+Field experience is desirable but not essential. - IELTS with an overall band of 6.5 (and a minimum of 5.5 in all learning components).